demetreades/win10guide/README.md

 ## Windows Terminal

-You can get the latest version from their [Github](https://github.com/microsoft/terminal) page.
+You can get the latest version from their [Github](https://github.com/microsoft/terminal).

 <br>